Tax Strategies for Businesses – Actions Prior to Midnight Wednesday June 30.

 - The carrying on a business test is replaced with a passive income test, under which companies that are generating predominantly (i.e. 80% or more) passive income will not be eligible for the lower (less than 30%) corporate tax rate.

 - For vehicles acquired on or after 1 July 2019, eligible primary producers and tourism operators will be able to apply for a refund of any luxury car tax paid, up to a maximum of $10,000.

 - From 1 July 2019, net income generated from the forced sale of livestock will be exempted from the Farm Household Allowance payment assessment, when that income is invested into a farm management deposit.

 Small Business Tax Concessions

-- The small business entity threshold was increased from $25m to $50m of aggregated turnover (ex-GST) from 1 July 2017, increasing the number of businesses that can potentially access small business tax concessions (refer below).
+- The small business entity threshold was increased from $25 million to $50 million of aggregated turnover (ex-GST) from 1 July 2017, increasing the number of businesses that can potentially access small business tax concessions (refer below).

 - The small business tax discount available to unincorporated small businesses increased from 5% to 8% from 1 July 2016.
 The discount will be 8% of income tax payable on business income received from an unincorporated small business entity, capped at $1,000 per individual per income year and delivered as a tax offset in the end of year tax return.

 - An immediate write off is available for all business assets individually costing as mentioned below.
 Eligible assets include cars, machinery, vans, equipment etc.